 Unlike conventional “high” technology, what I call “human” technology is not intended to give us more time, to allow us to work faster, or to permit us to “stay connected” at every moment (although these benefits are also quite likely!).
 Instead, human technology skills can be readily understood and applied, focusing on prevention and wellness rather than cures or symptoms.

-This article was originally published in the Spring 2017 issue of Brain World Magazine.
+This article was first published in Brain World Magazine.

 - Ask Your Brain: Spring Creativity From Within